sarahlessner/NYT-Search/README.md

-# NYT-Search
-New York Times article search with Mongo and React
+# New York Times Search App

+## About This App

+Users can search for articles in the New York Times and save articles.
+The app is built using the MERN stack.